GED Testing Service

 The GED Test as a Springboard for Opportunity

-For many low-income families, earning high school-equivalency credentials has been critical to climbing out of poverty.
-Today, 19 percent of the 346,000 GED candidates are working part time and 36 percent are unemployed.
-Nearly a quarter make less than $20,000 a year—below the poverty line for a family of four.
+For many low-income families in the US, earning high school-equivalency credentials has been critical to climbing out of poverty.
+Today, 19% of GED candidates are working part time and 36% are unemployed.
+Nearly a quarter make less than $20,000 a year, which is below the poverty line for a family of four.

 "When I applied for a job, they would look over me because I was 19 without a GED.
 I [saw] the importance of a high school diploma, and how you get overlooked without it."